project-repo/cagebreak/SECURITY.md

 # Security

-The main possibility for security bugs in cagebreak is by privilege escalation through the socket.
+The main possibility for security bugs in cagebreak is privilege escalation via the socket.
 Any program with access to the socket immediately gains arbitrary code execution rights.
-The socket is restricted to the user of the cagebreak process (700) and has to be explicitely enabled using the `-e` flag on invocation.
+The socket has to be explicitely enabled using the `-e` flag on invocation and is restricted to the user of the cagebreak process (700).

-If you disagree with this threat model, you may contact us via email (See section Email Contact below.) or [open an issue on github](https://github.com/project-repo/cagebreak/issues/new).

-Should any problem with the github issue system arise or any other reason for (potentially confidential) contact with the Cagebreak authors appear, you may contact us via email (See section Email Contact below.).

-## Supported Versions

-The most recent release always contains the latest bug fixes and features.
-There are no official backports for security vulnerabilities.
-Builds are reproducible under conditions outlined in [README.md](README.md).

-## Bug Reports

-For normal bugs you may [open an issue on github](https://github.com/project-repo/cagebreak/issues/new).

-For everything else, an email contact (with gpg encryption and signature) is available below.

 ## Email Contact

-If you want to get in touch with the developers of cagebreak to report a security vulnerability or anything else via email, contact `cagebreak @ project-repo . co`.
+If you want to get in touch with project-repo via email, contact `cagebreak @ project-repo . co`.

 We try to respond to everything that is not obvious spam.